okarras/ContiVQAExp/Screenshots/README.md

 <!-- ABOUT THIS DOCUMENT -->
 ## About this Document
 <p align="justify">
     This document demonstrates the application of ContiVQAExp with screenshots and descriptions for designing, conducting, and analyzing subjective video quality assessment experiments.
-Each screenshot shows one of the central views of ContiVQAExp with an explanation of the associated functions.
+Each screenshot shows one of the central views of ContiVQAExp with explanations of the associated functions.
 </p>

 <p align="right">(<a href="#top">back to top</a>)</p>